 For those seniors who say that too much light hurts their eyes, consider using “warm light” bulbs like these LED ones.
 Just remember that they may not be as bright as other types of light bulbs so you may have to incorporate additional lighting.

 Re-arranging The Kitchen

-I wrote an article about Kitchen Safety For Seniors and it’s filled with information on how to make the kitchen safer for older adults.
+I wrote an article about Kitchen Safety For Seniors and it’s filled with information on how to make the kitchen safer for older people.
 In that article I talked about 3 general tips to follow when re-arranging the kitchen to make it safer.

 Know that the physical condition of your senior loved one will dictate where items should be placed.
 Some tips I can give you are:

 - It’s a good idea to avoid putting EVERYTHING out on the countertop or wherever you decide is a good spot.
 Keep only the most used items out.

 - Sometimes, removing the doors to some kitchen cabinets can make it much easier to reach for items – especially if the person is in a wheelchair or using a walker or cane.